I asked the kids what they wanted from their parents. I thought I’d share their answers

 - I realised that they really really want to be good, because they think that is what makes them happy.

-- I realised that they really really want to be good, because they think that’s what makes me and their Dad happy.
+- I realised that being perceived as ‘good’ made them happy, because they think being good is what makes me and their Dad happy.

 - I realised that they really really want to make us happy, because us being happy makes them happy.

-- I realised that they really really do want more than they have, especially this close to Christmas.
+- I realised that they really really do want more material stuff, especially this close to Christmas.

 - I realised that they really really love being around us.